 The fair values of the Company's receivables and accounts payable and accrued liabilities approximate their carrying values due to the short terms to maturity.
-Cash is measured at fair values using Level 1 inputs.
+Cash and certain marketable securities are measured at fair values using Level 1 inputs.
+Marketable securities of AzMin is measured using Level 2 of the fair value hierarchy and AzMet is measured using Level 3 of the fair value hierarchy.
 Derivative liability is measured using Level 1 inputs.